cool-calm/collected-press/README.md

 # Collected Press

-Render Markdown from any GitHub repo or gist.
-Live!
+Render Markdown from the latest files in any public GitHub repo or gist.

 ## [View API Docs](https://collected.press/docs/api)